BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `oneof record_type`

-Requiired.
+Required.
 This element contains one of the types given below:

 `NoSessionContextRecord no_session_context`